veronica320/wikihow-GOSC/README.md

 ## Usage

+### Generation-based pipeline

+Please follow instructions in [this colab notebook](https://colab.research.google.com/drive/1W_-RcZD-A2SfkqOkOOI0mNJEy9f5J9Uz?usp=sharing).

+### Retrieval-based pipeline

-If you want to finetune the models yourself, please start from step A. If you want to directly do inference with our pretrained models, please start from step B.
+If you want to finetune the pipeline yourself, please start from step A. If you want to directly do inference with our pretrained pipeline, please start from step B.

-### A. Finetuning & evaluating models on subtasks
+#### A. Finetuning & evaluating models on subtasks

 * Prepare your data according to the sample format (See `Repo Structure and File Format` -> `subtasks/`).
 Put the `train.tsv` and `dev.tsv` files under `data_dir/{subtask_name}/`.